 Section 2-315 of the UCC creates another implied warranty.
-Whenever a seller, at the time she contracts to make a sale, knows or has reason to know that the buyer is relying on the seller's skill or judgment to select a product that is suitable for the particular purpose the buyer has in mind for the goods to be sold, there is an implied warranty that the goods are fit for that purpose.
+Whenever a seller, at the time she contracts to make a sale, knows or has reason to know that the buyer is relying on the seller's skill or judgment to select a product that is suitable for the particular purpose the buyer has in mind for the goods to be sold, there is an

+Merchant-seller's implied warranty that goods are suitable for the goods' normal uses. implied warranty that the goods are fit for that purpose.
 For example, you go to a hardware store and tell the salesclerk that you need a paint that will dry overnight because you are painting your front door and a rainstorm is predicted for the next day.
 The clerk gives you a slow-drying oil-based paint that takes two days to dry.
-The store has breached an implied warranty of fitness for particular purpose.
+The store has breached an implied warranty of fitness for particular purpose7.